-Governing bodies and proprietors are doing all that they reasonably can to limit children's exposure to the above risks from the school's IT system.
-As part of this process, governing bodies and proprietors ensure their school has appropriate filters and monitoring systems in place and that there is regular review of their effectiveness.
+Schools will limit children's exposure to the above risks from the school's IT system.
+As part of this process, governing bodies will assure their school has appropriate filters and monitoring systems in place and that there is regular review of their effectiveness.

-Whilst considering their responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, governing bodies and proprietors also consider the age range of their pupils, those who are potentially at greater risk of harm and how often they access the IT system along with the proportionality of costs versus safeguarding risks.
+Whilst considering their responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, schools consider the age range of their pupils, those who are potentially at greater risk of harm and how often they access the IT system along with the proportionality of costs versus safeguarding risks.